elchulito88/TaskManager/README.md

 # TaskManager

-This project was to keep track of my Utilization by recording my input and output weekly in a SQL database.
+This project was to keep track of my Utilization by recording my input and output hours on a weekly basis in a SQL database.